 Usually labeled as a “djent” band, Animals as Leaders is at the forefront of the innovation in modern music.
+We included them in our list of bands similar to Polyphia.
 For this list, we’re including the band’s CAFO from their 2009 self-titled debut album.

 To put it simply, CAFO is the ultimate sweep picking challenge.
 And there are plenty of other complicated elements as well.
 This song will take a long time to learn for even the most skilled guitarist.
 And most will never be able to pull it off.

 Cliffs of Dover by Eric Johnson

 Going back to 1990, Eric Johnson was one of the first guitar players to add a more modern approach to the old school blues style.
 Cliffs of Dover is his most popular piece.

 Compared to some of the other most difficult songs to perform on the guitar, this one sounds a little softer.
 Clearly inspired by blues music, Eric Johnson adds his own stamp into this instrumental track.